 6. SPC staff will create and manage a survey with you to help you gather more information about your attendees and your event.

 7. Each event will receive a package before their events with some SPC Swag that can be used at the event as giveaways or prizes.

 VI.
 Tournament Selection Details

 The Stern Pro Circuit will consist of 20 pinball tournaments.
 All tournaments throughout the world are eligible to participate if they qualify based on the criteria listed in section V.

-The top 15 events with the highest average WPPR points awarded over the past 3 years will be invited to remain on the Circuit schedule the following season.
+The top 15 of the 20 Stern Circuit events held in the current season with the highest average WPPR point value over the past 3 years will be invited to be on the Stern Pro Circuit for the following season.
 The 5 events with the lowest average WPPR points awarded will be removed from contention for the following season.
 The next 5 largest tournaments with respect to average WPPR points awarded the past 3 years will then be invited to fill those 5 spots for the following season.

 Please note that two Stern Pro Circuit events cannot be held within 50 miles of one another less than a week apart.

 Please note that no location can hold more than one Stern Pro Circuit event in the same season unless those events involve separate organizing teams.